student-to-software-engineer/student-to-software-engineer/docs/1-introduction/2-are-there-jobs-yes.md

 Instead, they need people who are really good at _wiring everything together_—people who understand how to configure services, respond to issues, monitor performance, and keep the entire system stable.
 These aren’t traditional “software engineering” roles.
 They're more like _software operations_.

-This trend has created a new class of technical workers—people who aren’t necessarily building software in the conventional sense, but are essential to running it.
-The title might still say “engineer,” but the day-to-day job often looks more like high-level plumbing than inventing something new.

 Right now, many companies still reimplement the same features over and over again: authentication, notifications, analytics dashboards, email templates, etc. But that’s slowly changing.
 Every time a new standardized SaaS product enters the market, it replaces something that used to require in-house code.

 As this trend continues, fewer engineers will be needed to write foundational features.
 More and more of the value will come from integrating existing tools in a smart way—not from building everything from zero.